-"At the federal level, reporting was only for 100-plus employees, but a lot of the state and local level ones are really for all businesses," he said.
+"At the federal level, reporting was only for 100-plus employees, but a lot of the state- and local-level ones are really for all businesses," he said.
 "It's [often] a pretty low threshold, so most or all businesses will have to do this type of reporting."

 Paid leave laws

 Another big push in local and state governments has been for paid sick and family leave laws.
-Today, 45 states and localities have adopted paid sick leave laws, while five states have adopted paid family leave that extends beyond the purview of the federal Family and Medical Leave Act.
+Today, 45 states and localities have adopted paid sick leave laws, while five states have adopted paid family leave beyond the purview of the federal Family and Medical Leave Act.

-"For example, in California there are closely situated cities that have these requirements," Trabold said.
+"For example, in California, there are closely situated cities that have these requirements," Trabold said.
 "So, if you run a pizza place that has a number of locations in these cities with somewhat different requirements, do you adopt the most generous, or just have each location abide by [the] particular requirement of [the] city you're located in?"

 Some multilocation employers in localities with paid leave laws simply abide by the most stringent rule, regardless of which one applies where.
 Others alter operations from location to location based on standing regulations.

-"There's tremendous ambiguity [on health care policy] at federal level," Trabold said.
+"There's tremendous ambiguity [on healthcare policy] at federal level," Trabold said.
 "States in reaction and anticipation are going out and doing their own things that employers might have to react to or be aware of."

-These laws and proposals include attempts to gain greater latitude when it comes to ACA mandates, such as in Massachusetts; proposals to shore up markets as in Minnesota and Alaska; or proposals for single-payer health care systems, oft touted by the progressive wing of the Democratic Party.
-Integral to these efforts is Section 1332 of the ACA, which allows states to apply for waivers from specific ACA requirements; waivers are intended to encourage experimentation and innovation on health care policy.
+These laws and proposals include attempts to gain greater latitude when it comes to ACA mandates, such as in Massachusetts; proposals to shore up markets, as in Minnesota and Alaska; or proposals for single-payer healthcare systems, oft touted by the progressive wing of the Democratic Party.
+Integral to these efforts is Section 1332 of the ACA, which allows states to apply for waivers from specific ACA requirements; waivers are intended to encourage experimentation and innovation on healthcare policy.

 State retirement plans

 With the announcement that the Obama administration's myRA retirement saving initiative would be wound down by the Treasury Department, concerns around the dearth of Americans' retirement savings were renewed.
-State retirement plans are cropping up as an avenue to provide access to retirement savings accounts to employees that otherwise wouldn't have a 401(k) or the ability to open an IRA.
+State retirement plans are cropping up as an avenue to provide access to retirement savings accounts to employees who otherwise wouldn't have a 401(k) or the ability to open an IRA.

 "There is no traction at [the] federal level around workplace savings programs, so a lot of states have their own plans," Trabold said.

 So far, nine states have passed some kind of retirement savings legislation.
 Oregon, Illinois and California have passed Roth IRA programs.
-Vermont adopted a multiple employer plan called the Green Mountain Secure Retirement Plan, and Philadelphia and New York City are amid proposals for savings programs as well.
+Vermont adopted a multiple-employer plan called the Green Mountain Secure Retirement Plan, and Philadelphia and New York City are amid proposals for savings programs as well.